WillBallentine/bark/README.md

 ```
 This is the language that your doggo would code in cause he is such a goodboi (thats the true boolean in Bark btw)!
 Bark is written in Go and utilizes only the baked in Go functionality.
 Thanks to Thorsten Ball and his book "Writing an Interpreter in Go"!
 This has been a major help in getting this project off the ground!

-Bark is still a work in progress and as of this latest update to this repo, it can now perform integer operations, boolean checks, string concat, array indexing, builtin functions, prefix operators, nested conditionals, return statements, functions, and closures via the REPL.
+Bark is a scripting language with its own REPL.
+It is built out with many standard programming language features and data types such as integer operations, boolean checks, string concat, array indexing, hash indexing, builtin functions, prefix operators, nested conditionals, return statements, functions, and closures.

 Built in functions now available:
 - len() - gets the length of a string or array